-It is the practice of the Peterborough Victoria Northumberland and Clarington Catholic District School Board to provide authorized employees and service providers with access to the Board's Technology systems, including (but not limited to) its electronic mail, internet, and voice mail systems.
+It is the practice of the Peterborough Victoria Northumberland and Clarington Catholic District School Board to provide authorized employees and service providers with access to the Board's Technology systems, including (but not limited to) its electronic mail, Internet, and voicemail systems.

-The Board shall maintain electronic mail, internet, and voice mail systems as part of its technology platform.
-These systems are provided to assist in the conduct of Board business and may be utilized only as directed or outlined by the Board.
-All email and internet communications sent and received by users shall remain the property of the Board.
-Employee email, internet, or voice-mail communications are not private or personal despite any such designation by the sender or the recipient.
+The Board shall maintain an environment of technologies (hardware, software, databases, applications) that are intended for use, as part of its overall technology platform.
+The technologies are provided to assist in the conduct of Board business and may be utilized only as directed or outlined by the Board.
+All email and Internet communications sent and received by users, and data files stored on any board issued technology, shall remain the property of the Board.
+Employee email, Internet voicemail communications and data files are not private or personal despite any such designation by the sender or the recipient.
 Personal or private communications transmitted on the Board's electronic information system may be accessed, reviewed, copied, deleted, retained, or disclosed by the Board at any time and without notice.
 Records created by Board staff in the performance of their duties are subject to the Municipal Freedom of Information and Protection of Privacy Act and may be subject to public disclosure.

 The Board reserves the right, without prior notice to the employee, to monitor the Technology systems at the work site.
 The Board may access any of these technology systems, devices, or networks any time and without prior notice to the employee or service provider.
+Some staff members have been assigned Board issued technology to help with planning.
 Staff members are permitted to use board technology for incidental personal use but the board will, nevertheless, retain the right to search the board technology to ensure compliance with this policy, including searching personal files that might be stored on the board hardware.